yury-lysogorskiy/lammps/doc/src/pair_lj_smooth.rst

    in its values and first derivative.
 This can lead to poor energy conservation and may require the use of a thermostat.
-The energy value discontinuity can be eliminated by shifting the potential energy to be zero at the outer cuttoff using the pair_modify shift option.
+The energy value discontinuity can be eliminated by shifting the potential energy to be zero at the outer cutoff using the pair_modify shift option.
 With or without shifting, you can plot the resulting energy and force via the :doc:`pair_write <pair_write>` command to see the effect.